s5z/zsim/README.md

 Setup
 -----

-External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5, libelfg0`
+External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5, libelfg0(libelf-dev)`

 **Natively:** If you use a relatively recent Linux distribution:

 1. Clone a fresh copy of the git zsim repository (`git clone <path to zsim repo>`).

-2. Download Pin, http://www.pintool.org .
+2. Download Pin, from [here](https://software.intel.com/content/www/us/en/develop/articles/pin-a-binary-instrumentation-tool-downloads.html) .
 Tested with Pin 2.8+ on an x86-64
    architecture.
 Compiler flags are set up for Pin 2.9 on x86-64.
 To get flags for other versions, examine the Pin makefile or derive from sample pintools.
    Set the PINPATH environment variable to Pin's base directory.